-1. Reserved.
-2. Test Year Results 2011.
-As per NJDEP Requirements additional monitoring will be conducted in 2017.
+1. Test Year Results 2014.
+As per NJDEP Requirements additional monitoring will be conducted in 2017 2.
+Test Year Results 2011.
+As per NJDEP Requirements additional monitoring will be conducted in 2017 7.
 The State allows us to monitor for some contaminants less than once a year because the concentrations of these contaminants do not change frequently.
-3. Trihalomethanes & HAA's MCL is based on locational running annual average of all results, at each specific sampling site collected in the distribution system and reflects the results of our blended water supply.
+3. Fair Lawn Water Department incurred a NON-Acute Monthly Total Coliform Bacteria MCL Violation in September 2015.
+Public notification was completed within 30 days as required.
+Coliforms are generally not harmful themselves.
+Coliforms are bacteria which are naturally present in the environment and are used as an indicator that other, potentially-harmful, bacteria may be present.
+Coliforms were found in more samples than allowed and this was a warning of potential problems.
+Whenever we detect coliform bacteria in any sample, we do follow-up testing to see if other bacteria of greater concern, such as fecal coliform or E. coli, are present.
+We did not find any of these bacteria in our subsequent testing 4.
+Trihalomethanes & HAA's MCL is based on locational running annual average of all results, at each specific sampling site collected in the distribution system and reflects the results of our blended water supply.